Eddie Rosario Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in the league.

-- The Marlins have the 20th-ranked team ERA among all MLB pitching staffs (4.53).
+- The Marlins' 4.84 team ERA ranks 22nd among all MLB pitching staffs.

-- Marlins pitchers combine to allow 37 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Marlins pitchers combine to rank 24th in baseball in home runs allowed (43 total, 1.4 per game).

-- Garrett makes the start for the Marlins, his fifth of the season.
-He is 1-0 with a 2.45 ERA and 19 strikeouts through 22 2/3 innings pitched.
+- Luzardo (2-1 with a 3.48 ERA and 38 strikeouts in 33 2/3 innings pitched) gets the start for the Marlins, his seventh of the season.

 © 2023 Data Skrive.
 All rights reserved.